 So over the past 3+ years, we’ve sent more than five million customer development surveys, and of course, recorded the data to share with our crew.
 Here’s what we found:

 - The shorter the survey, the more effective.
-No surprise: Shorter surveys get better engagement, feedback, and can be sent more frequently.
+No surprise: Shorter surveys get better customer engagement, feedback, and can be sent more frequently.

 - You can cut down length by simply: not asking lazy questions.
 You should never be asking the respondent for their email address, what plan they're on, how often they use the product, etc., because you should already know the answers to these questions in your respective databases.